tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/06_Discovery_ViewResults.md

-## Third tab: View Discovery Results
+## Third Tab: View Discovery Results

 When you Submit a Discovery Request, the system will check which Interfaces have been written and that are Active.
 It will run all the matching rules.
 The Results tab displays a list of results, letting you narrow down the list by a number of filters.